PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ##### Build Artifacts

 Each build will produce a variety of build artifacts including a pinned manifest, target specific images and license information.
-To get build artifacts out of a build, pass the --outputdir option to specify which directory the build artifacts should be placed in:
+To get build artifacts out of a build, pass the `--outputdir` option to specify which directory the build artifacts should be placed in:
 ```
 mkdir artifacts
-./mbl-tools/build-mbl/run-me.sh --outputdir /path/to/artifacts -- --branch  mbl-XXX
+./mbl-tools/build-mbl/run-me.sh --outputdir /path/to/artifacts
 ```

 ##### Build outputs